vzetaa/zeta/docs/README.md

 ### \[Update] v4.0.0 is out!

-[Koyori](https://github.com/gifaldyazkaa/koyori-dscbot) is Getting an Update to `^v4.0.0` 🎉!
-See the changelog at [Changelog Release](https://github.com/gifaldyazkaa/koyori-dscbot/blob/master/docs/changelog.md).
+[Koyori](https://github.com/gifaldyazkaa/koyorin) is Getting an Update to `^v4.0.0` 🎉!
+See the changelog at [Changelog Release](https://github.com/gifaldyazkaa/koyorin/blob/master/docs/changelog.md).

-### \[News] Repository Name update every months\*

-**This repository will receive 1 (one) Name Changes update per month (or longer)**.
-It happens because my wife is constantly changing 😩 (lol, plz forgive me).
-So, don't be confused if this Repository Name updated and changed every months.

-Wanna know the update schedule, and next name?
-Who is that?
-Please go to [Rename Schedule](./rename-schedule.md) to see the schedules.

-\* Please note this rules and terms will be applied and continue as long this repository is still active.

 ---